i-think-rapido/platformio-cli-flash-toolkit-linux/README.md

 <path-to-executable>/kill-docker.sh
 ```

-It is also relevant to check, if the container is running.
+It is also relevant to check, if the container is running during your work session.

 Try this procedure first, when you have trouble setting up the
 development environment.

 ## One-time setup of your project

+With a new arduino project, we must prepare the project for usage with these scripts.

-    For the following steps, it is assumed, that the
-    container is running.
+    For the following steps, it is assumed, that the container is already running.

-First, we must setup your platformio project

 ```bash
 <path-to-executable>/install.sh
 ```

 This ensures, that the project is properly set up.

+Always repeat this step, when your change values in the `platformio.ini` config file,
+like changing the board or the baud rate in your platformio IDE.

 ## Your Working Session